janfilips/blockchain-documentation-project/README.md

 xxx

-# Step 3: Interacting with out blockchain
+# Step 3: Interacting with our blockchain

 xxx